grant-king/ML_progress/log.md

 **Thoughts:** The code challenge for this module is more involved.
 Because of frustration last time I am working from a notebook rather than the PyBites environment.
 I couldn't remember the best way to open files but reviewed with a Corey Schafer video.
 It is important to know how to open most files using a context manager but since this challenge is working with CSV data I think it is best for me to use the familiar Pandas functionality.

+Day 6: January 9, 2019

+**Today's Progress:** Started an app to render a small picture in Blender.

+**Thoughts:** I'm using namedtuple to store pixel color data in app that takes small jpg and writes blender script that will be able to translate pixel data from the picture into a 3d plane of appropriately colored solid cubes.

 **Link to work:**
 <!---